-- 9.21.1 A development permit is required for roof, wall, or ground mounted solar energy collection systems. - 9.21.2 Solar energy collection systems shall only be allowed as accessory developments. - 9.21.3 Ground mounted solar collectors shall be located in a side or rear yard only.
+- 9.21.1 A development permit is required for roof, wall, or ground mounted solar energy collection systems. - 9.21.2 The maximum lot coverage provisions in the Land Use Districts shall apply to the placement of ground mounted solar energy collection systems.

-- 9.21.4 The Summer Village shall not be held responsible for protecting access to solar energy on private land. - 9.21.5 No solar energy collection system that is tied into a grid shall be installed until evidence has been given that the franchise utility provider has been informed of the customer's intent to install an interconnected customer-owner generator.
+- 9.21.3 Solar energy collection systems shall only be allowed as accessory developments. - 9.21.4 Ground mounted solar collectors shall be in a side or rear yard only. - 9.21.5 The Summer Village shall not be held responsible for protecting access to solar energy on private land. - 9.21.6 No solar energy collection system that is tied into a grid shall be installed until evidence has been given that the franchise utility provider has been informed of the customer's intent to install an interconnected customer-owner generator.
 A copy of a letter to the applicant's utility provider is sufficient.
 No response or evidence of approval from the utility is required.
 Off-grid systems and grid-tied systems that are not capable of feeding onto the grid with advanced control grid fault protection and disconnect switches covered under the electrical code shall be exempt from the requirement.